A photo of two fire extinguishers placed outside on the pavement in the sun.

 Three photos of a stop sign on a post held by a person inside a building.
 Photo shows the stop sign from a slightly different angle.
 The stop sign has two white and two black stickers of the size of a postit note taped to it but it is still clearly recognizable as a stop sign.

-Example of an intentional attack of a traffic sign detection system: By attaching small stickers to a stop sign in deliberate locations, the model detects the sign as a speed limit sign instead.
+An example of an intentional attack of a traffic sign detection system: by attaching small stickers to a stop sign in deliberate locations, the model detects the sign as a speed limit sign instead.
 That is, the model’s predictions are not robust to small changes in the input.
-Image from 🗎 Eykholt et al. "Robust physical-world attacks on deep learning visual classification."
-In Proc.
-CVPR.
+Image from 🗎 Eykholt et al. "Robust Physical-World Attacks on Deep Learning Visual Classification."
+In Proceedings of the Conference on Computer Vision and Pattern Recognition.
 2018.

 Robustness in machine learning has received much attention in research, possibly because it can be expressed as a formal property against which models can be tested with various methods.
 In a nutshell, robustness can be expressed as the invariant ∀x,x’. d(x, x’) < ε ⇒ f(x) = f(x’) for a model f with input x, some distance function d, and a maximum distance ε: This invariant states that all inputs in the direct neighborhood of the given input of interest should yield the same prediction.